-We paid a distribution of \$0.41 per share (\$1.64 annualized) to our stockholders on Sept.
-1, 2011, an increase of 0.6 percent from our prior quarterly distribution of \$0.4075.
-This represents an annualized yield of 6.7 percent based on the third fiscal quarter closing price of \$24.41.
-Our payout ratio of distributions to distributable cash flow (DCF) for the fiscal quarter was 98.4 percent.
-For tax purposes, we currently expect at least 90 percent of NTG's 2011 distributions to be characterized as return of capital, with the remainder characterized as qualified dividend income.
-A final determination of the characterization will be made in January 2012.
+We paid a distribution of \$0.4125 per common share (\$1.65 annualized) to our stockholders on June 1, 2012, the same as our prior quarterly distribution.
+This distribution represented an annualized yield of 6.7 percent based on our fiscal quarter closing price of \$24.51.
+Our distribution coverage (distributable cash flow divided by distributions) for the second fiscal quarter was 99.6 percent.
+For tax purposes, we currently expect 90 to 100 percent of NTG's 2012 distributions to be characterized as return of capital, with the remainder characterized as qualified dividend income, or QDI.
+A final determination of the characterization will be made in January 2013.